Aurora: A Social Travel Platform

-Vertical Social Networks.
+Vertical Social Networks

 Users can easily get lost in all of the irrelevant information on generalized social networks.
 This is a big cause for the growing trend of users moving from generalized social networks to vertical social networks.
 A vertical social network is a “specifically targeted social network that connects people with very specific interests, hobbies, and passions.
 In other words, it is a network that caters to a certain category of users who are interested in sharing content and connecting with others over their shared interests” -Ilker Koksal, Forbes

-Market of Focus.
+Market of Focus

 The Travel & Tourism industry saw a massive increase, post-Covid.
 It is speculated that by 2026 the global Travel & Tourism industry will rise to 992 billion dollars (USD), a 646 billion dollar increase from 2020.

-Market of Focus Continued.
+Market of Focus Continued

 The Travel & Tourism industry will not only increase to 992 billion dollars by 2026, but also 73% of total revenue will be generated by online sales.
 This creates a huge opportunity for a vertical social media built around the Travel & Tourism industry.

 When looking at existing apps designed for travel or social apps that can be used for travel, many insights were gained.
 Features vs. social aspects were compared on the graph.
 All apps were very strong in their features provided, but not all encompassing.
 The strongest contender for having multiple features and social aspects was Roadtripper.
 The biggest takeaway from this matrix was to pull key features from existing apps to make one all encompassing app.
-The grey circle represents the product area for the Aurora app.
+The green circle represents the product area for the Aurora app.

-Design Goals.
+Design Goals

 Aurora name and Logo